 There are lots of shop-bought or online options to help you add some flair but if you can’t find what you want there’s even the option to make your own.

-Keeping your face covering clean
+Keeping reusable face coverings clean

 The Scottish Government has provided guidance on how to keep your reusable face covering clean:

-- Only hand wash your face covering if a washing machine is unavailable.
-For hand washing, lather face coverings for at least 20 seconds using warm to hot water before drying, ideally in a dryer.
-Iron face coverings on the cotton or linen setting to kill any remaining germs;
+- Only handwash your face covering if a washing machine is unavailable.
+For handwashing, lather face coverings for at least 20 seconds using warm to hot water before drying, ideally in a dryer.
+Iron face coverings on the cotton or linen setting to kill any remaining germs.

-- Wash or sanitise your hands before you apply or remove your face covering;
+- Wash or sanitise your hands before you apply or remove your face covering.

-- When removing your face covering, take it off using the ear loops or ties to avoid touching your face;
+- When removing your face covering, take it off using the ear loops or ties to avoid touching your face.

 - When temporarily storing your face covering, in a pocket or bag, keep it in a sealable washable bag or container and avoid putting it on surfaces due to the possibility of contamination.

-What to do with single-use items
+What to do with disposable items

-Littering is a crime so do the right thing, save yourself a fine and do your bit to help slow the spread of coronavirus whilst respecting our communities, wildlife and countryside - only put them in the general waste bin after use.
+Littering is a crime so do the right thing, save yourself a fine and do your bit to help slow the spread of coronavirus whilst respecting our communities, wildlife and countryside - put single-use face coverings in the general waste bin after use.